 Brochure of a series which includes the Tu-144, Tu-154, Il-62 and Yak-40.
 Full page photo of CCCP-65627 at Moscow/Sheremetyevo and the flightdeck of 'CCCP-65622'. "...Powered by strong fuel-saving engines, this streamlined craft cruises at 850 km/h...
 Everything is relative in time:) Fly Aeroflot's jetliner TU-134!
 Happy Journey!"

 3 panels (6 pp), 206 x 290 mm, RU-EN

 Updated version of the previous brochure.
-Not only are the qualities of Tu-134 promoted, also the newer Tu-134A is announced, which will be introduced on Aeroflot routes in the near future.
+The new Tu-134A is announced, "...which will be introduced on Aeroflot routes in the near future.
 The new plane will comfortably seat up to 80 passengers.
 The reverse-thrust devices in TU-134A's engines will largely reduce its landing run.
 No additional machines are necessary on the ground: a power plant in the tail cone will do the job...
-Smiling faces and a flightdeck photo of 'CCCP-65610'.
+Smiling faces and a flightdeck photo of 'CCCP-65610'."

 3 panels (6 pp), 210 x 290 mm, RU-EN

 Although the first prototype is on the cover, Aviaexport promotes the Tu-134-A in this 4 page brochure.
 The new version of the Tu-134 has a 2,1 m fuselage extension which allows 76 - 80 passenger seating.
 The presence of an APU and thrust reversers significantly improve the usability of this version.
 Diagrams of flight characteristics are also shown.
 (The brochure can be seen in the Prague 1970 movie above.)